saasbook/AV102/transcripts/week1/who_are_tas.md

 Hi.

-So I want to talk to you about prequisites for being a teaching assistant, or T.A.
+So I want to talk to you about prerequisites for being a teaching assistant, or T.A.

 I also want to tell you about their role and the importance of the TA's.